readium/annotations/README.md

 Note: such construct can be mapped from and to a DOM Range using simple code.
 See https://www.npmjs.com/package/css-selector-generator for an example of open-source codebase generating CSS Selectors from a Node; For getting a Node from a CSS Selector, developers will use document.querySelector().

 Implementation: Thorium Reader 3.1 does not allow the selection of a media resource.
-This should be added in version 3.2.
+This will be added in a future version.

 Sample 5: A CSS Selector points at the 5th img in the resource.